COVID-19 Information & Bulletins

 - The Massachusetts Department of Public Health is maintaining a website aggregating the most up-to-date information relative to COVID-19.
 It can be found online at: www.mass.gov/covid19.

-- The Current State of Reopening is Phase III, Step 1 (as of July 6, 2020) for more details on reopening Massachusetts www.mass.gov/info-details/reopening-massachusetts
+- The Current State of Reopening is Phase III, Step 2 for more details on reopening Massachusetts www.mass.gov/info-details/reopening-massachusetts.

-- State agencies have been issuing Emergency Orders, Updates, Advisories and Guidance on matters as diverse as prescription writing to senior hours at grocery stores to professional licensure in response to our current state of operations.
-For a list of these orders, check this website: www.mass.gov/info-details/covid-19-state-of-emergency
+- State agencies have been issuing Emergency Orders, Updates, Advisories and Guidance on matters as diverse as prescription writing, senior hours at grocery stores, to professional licensure in response to our current state of operations.
+For a list of these orders, check this website: www.mass.gov/info-details/covid-19-state-of-emergency.

 - COVID-19 Relief Fund: Governor Baker announced on April 6th the creation of the MA COVID-19 Relief Fund to assist local foundations and community agencies support front line workers and families who have been disproportionately affected by the impact of COVID-19 through monetary and equipment donations.
 To learn more or donate visit: www.macovid19relieffund.org.